Center for Computational Biology and Bioinformatics (C2B2)

-- Knowledge extraction from scientific literature and medical reports.
+- Knowledge extraction from scientific literature and medical reports

 - Evidence integration

 C2B2 provides graduate education and mentorship through a special track within the Integrated PhD program in Cellular, Molecular and Biomedical Studies.
-We also participate actively in other PhD programs around the university in order to provide a community for students pursuing education in computational biology.
-Learn more about graduate education in computational and systems biology.
+We also participate actively in other PhD programs around the university in order to provide a community for students pursuing education in systems biology.
+Learn more about graduate education in computational and experimental systems biology.

 Research Software and Resources

 In conjunction with the Center for Multiscale Analysis of Genomic and Cellular Networks (MAGNet), members of C2B2 maintain research software, databases, and other computational tools developed within the Department of Systems Biology.
 We have developed an online platform called geWorkbench, which serves as a portal to Columbia’s resources in computational biology.